Docker for AWS frequently asked questions (FAQ)Estimated reading time: 7 minutes

-- Create an new AWS account, all new accounts will be setup using EC2-VPC and will not have this problem.
+- Create an new AWS account, all new accounts are setup using EC2-VPC and do not have this problem.

 - Contact AWS support to convert your EC2-Classic account to a EC2-VPC account.
 For more information checkout the following answer for “Q. I really want a default VPC for my existing EC2 account.
 Is that possible?” on https://aws.amazon.com/vpc/faqs/#Default_VPCs

 Yes, see install Docker for AWS with a pre-existing VPC for more info.